Financial Aid Overview

 Agency support is available to qualifying students by numerous sources.
 Common agencies that can provide assistance are: Vocational Rehabilitation, Social Services, Veteran’s Administration and the Bureau of Indian Affairs.
 For more information on qualifications and funding, contact the agency counselor in your home area.

-The Department of Education requires verification of approximately thirty percent (30%) of FAFSAs filed by applicants for aid each year.
+The Department of Education requires verification of approximately 30 percent of FAFSAs filed by applicants for aid each year.
 Therefore, Graceland University will verify FAFSA information on selected applicants.
-We will request a tax return transcript(s), W-2 form(s), and the verification worksheet to complete this process.
+We will request a tax return transcript(s), W-2 form(s) and the verification worksheet to complete this process.
 Your aid award is subject to change if verification procedures result in a different calculation of financial need.
 Graceland University’s Verification Policy states no type of federal or state aid can be disbursed to a student’s account until the verification process is complete.
 A student may waive verification if they do not wish to receive any federal or state aid, including grants.
 Institutional aid may also be affected when verification is waived.
 Read the What is Verification document to learn more.

 Aid is disbursed equally between fall and spring semesters in the form of credit to your student account.
 Each individual aid award has requirements that must be met prior to its disbursement.
 Failure to meet the conditions of an award will result in the delayed disbursement or cancellation of that particular award.